umee-network/umee/docs/architecture/ADR-004-interest-and-reserves.md

 ## Context

 Borrow positions on Umee accrue interest over time.
 When interest accrues, the sum of all assets owed by all users increases for each borrowed token denomination.
-The amount of that increase serves to benefit lenders (by increasing the token:uToken exchange rate), and also to increase the amount of base assets the Umee system holds in reserve.
+The amount of that increase serves to benefit suppliers (by increasing the token:uToken exchange rate), and also to increase the amount of base assets the Umee system holds in reserve.

-The mechanism by which interest is calculated, and then split between incentivizing lenders as per [ADR-001](./ADR-001-interest-stream.md) and reserves as defined in this ADR, will follow.
+The mechanism by which interest is calculated, and then split between incentivizing suppliers as per [ADR-001](./ADR-001-interest-stream.md) and reserves as defined in this ADR, will follow.

 ## Decision